 The battery can be of various types like lead acid, Lithium-ion, or more.

 It is a monitoring and controlling part of the generator consisting of various switches, buttons, and displays.
 The operator can see the condition of different generator parts and regulate them as per the requirement.

 Monitoring and controlling devices of the generator are the engine, engine parts, engine speed, alternator, battery, various gauges, electrical switches and sensors, coolant temperature, exhaust and lubrication system, and more.

 Due to the control panel, we will get to know the problem with the generator.
 So we can solve it to achieve good efficiency of the generator.

 We can also start the generator automatically and shut it down when there is no need for its use automatically.

 Main Assembly Frame

-It is a base frame of the generator, which gives the clamping location to all generator parts.
+It is the base frame of the generator, which gives the clamping location to all generator parts.
 On the main frame engine, alternator, battery, exhaust system, and other parts of the generator mounts.

 This frame sits on the floor and prevents contact between generator parts and the ground.
 It also helps to ensure the generator is grounded or earthed.